Are you curious about the "Insight" tab name?

 Here's a pair of photos of a repair for a contractor who recently needed these holes filled.
 As you can see, the finished job looks flawless.
 For the contractor, this repair meant complications were spared as they had considered a replacement.

 Repairs like this call for expertise.
 The cost of this repair was a fraction of the cost of the other options, but not cheap.
-This repair is likely priced differently in different parts of the country.

 April 21, 2021